COSC3020/asynchronous-functions-20gbrown/README.md

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+## Answer

+The time complexity of this implementation is $O(n)$, where $n$ is the length of the input array.

+The function iterates through each element in the array exactly once using a loop.
+This loop has linear time complexity of $O(n)$.
+Inside of that loop there is a conditional statement that checks if the current element is equal to the specified 'key'.
+This operation takes constant time because it does not depend on the size of the input array.
+Since the dominating factor for time complexity is the linear iteration through the array, the worst-case time complexity is $O(n)$.